Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Conclusion

 \section{Conclusion}

-In this paper, we explore the potential of using the Explainable Boosting Machine (EBM) model for analyzing claim frequency and severity in non-life insurance, which are the two key components in determining technical premiums.
-We develop an analytical framework applied to car insurance data, allowing us to compare the predictive performance of EBM and to highlight its advantages in terms of interpretability.
-The EBM model is a glass-box model based on a GAM model, where shape functions are independently trained using a cyclic gradient boosting trees procedure.
-Due to this additive structure, the contribution of each feature can be directly assessed through its impact on the score function.
-Furthermore, this method incorporates a GA$^2$M selection algorithm to identify the most relevant pairwise interaction terms.
+In this paper, we explore the potential of using the EBM model for analyzing claim frequency and severity in non-life insurance, which are the two key components in determining technical premiums.
+We develop an analytical framework applied to car insurance data, enabling both a rigorous comparison of predictive performance, reliability, and an assessment of interpretability properties.
+EBM is a glass-box model based on a GAM structure, where shape functions are independently trained using a cyclic gradient boosting trees procedure.
+Due to this additive structure, each feature contribution can be directly quantified through its impact on the score function.
+In addition, the GA$^2$M selection algorithm allows for the identification of the most relevant pairwise interaction terms while preserving interpretability.